Malagel/MangaPrintingTool/README.md

+# Manga Printing Tool

+Create a ready-to-print manga, book, or comic automatically from images.

+## What problem does it solve?

+For manga or book enthusiasts, printing their favorite titles can be a hassle.
+This tool simplifies the process with a straightforward approach: just place your files and double-click 'script.exe'.
+It handles almost everything, from splitting pages and resizing them to ensuring the print format is correct, so you don’t have to worry about the details.
+It also includes a basic cover creation tool, allowing you to quickly generate spines and back covers for your manga or books.

+## How to download?
+Go to to the [releases](https://github.com/Malagel/MangaPrintingTool/releases) tab and download the latest version.
+Unzip it and you are good to go.

 ## How to use it?

 I'm assuming you already have downloaded the latest version and unzipped it somewhere, now you got many folders and a 'script.exe'.
 I'm going to explain the folders later in the "steps to create your cover", since they are mostly used there.
 Now, let's dive into how to create your book or manga: